yoannisj/lilo-sass/README.md

-# Lilo
+# Lilo-sass

 Lilo is a small Sass framework to help sharing styles between classes and components.
 It pushes  Sam Richard's [DRY mixin technique](http://alistapart.com/article/dry-ing-out-your-sass-mixins) further by also allowing to share dynamic styles.

 Lilo is the diminituve of the german name Liselotte, and means *'the generous one'*.
+This name was chosen, as the whole idea behind Lilo is to facilitate the sharing of common css rulesets.

 ## Sharing styles carefully